 a graduate student of the MSW program, you will focus your studies in one of

-and families; school social work practice; and holistic practice.
+and families; and school social work practice.
 These

 specializations are grounded in evidence-based and best practice in primary

 care settings and will prepare you to enter the field of social work enabled to

 empower individuals and communities.